Akron General, Kent State Form Health and Wellness Collaborative

 The Akron General – Kent State University Health and Wellness Research Collaborative seeks to promote physical activity and healthy lifestyles by integrating public health, basic science, and clinical and behavioral research and by developing and promoting evidence-based wellness practices.
 Teams of wellness investigators will work on innovative pilot research projects to develop new models of prevention and new technologies that support wellness and the management of chronic disease.

-“This research collaboration will allow our students and researchers tremendous access to health and wellness data and create opportunities for many significant prevention breakthroughs,” said Todd Diacon, Kent State University senior vice president for academic affairs and provost.
+“This research collaboration will allow our students and researchers tremendous access to health and wellness data and create opportunities for many significant prevention breakthroughs,” says Todd Diacon, Ph.D., Kent State University senior vice president for academic affairs and provost.
 “This is a win-win opportunity for both organizations that can only lead to new and better insights into the prevention and management of chronic, lifestyle-related disease and good health for generations.”

-The centerpiece of the Akron General commitment to wellness is its three Health & Wellness Centers, large outpatient community-based facilities that bring together a range of clinical outpatient services with exercise and retail-oriented health services, all in an effort to improve the health of the community.
+The centerpiece of the Akron General commitment to wellness is its three Health and Wellness Centers, large outpatient community-based facilities that bring together a range of clinical outpatient services with exercise and retail-oriented health services, all in an effort to improve the health of the community.
 In a comprehensive health and wellness center, there is a complete outpatient continuum of care, including diagnostic testing, treatment and rehabilitative services.
 Services include outpatient surgery, emergency medicine, physical therapy, sports medicine, sports performance, cardiopulmonary rehab occupational therapy, neurology and speech therapy.

-“The focal point of each of Akron General’s Health & Wellness Centers is its LifeStyles medical fitness facility, a state-of-the-art fitness center where exercise programs are directed by physicians and focus on the prevention and treatment of lifestyle-related disease, illness and injury through regular participation in medically supervised physical activity, nutrition and health education,” said Doug Ribley, senior vice president of health and wellness services at Akron General Health System.
+“The focal point of each of Akron General’s Health and Wellness Centers is its LifeStyles medical fitness facility, a state-of-the-art fitness center where exercise programs are directed by physicians and focus on the prevention and treatment of lifestyle-related disease, illness and injury through regular participation in medically supervised physical activity, nutrition and health education,” says Doug Ribley, senior vice president of health and wellness services at Akron General Health System.
 “Our focus is squarely on prevention.”

 The collaborative will be funded by Akron General Health System, the Division of Research and Sponsored Programs at Kent State and the university’s College of Public Health.